musicclassification/musicclassification.github.io/index.md

 	k.layers.Dense(10, activation='softmax')
 ])
 ```
-We used a stratified shuffle split and averaged the accuracies and received and average accuracy of .725.
+We achieve a test accuracy of .725.
 This is pretty good for a difficult multiclassification problem.

 #### Custom Genres
 Below are the results for using custom genres on some of our supervised learning approaches.